pascalbartschi/simulations-natural-sciences/README.md

-# simulations-natural-sciences
+# simulations-in-biology
-A collection of deterministic simulations tackling different problems of the natural sciences.
+An introductory insight into deterministic ODE and stochastic simulation applied to biological problems